wearerequired/iframe-resizer-for-html-block/README.md

 * `npm run build`: Runs all the JavaScript files in `assets/js/src` through webpack.
 The resulting JS files are saved in `assets/js/dist`.
 * `npm run start`: Looks for any changes to the JS & CSS files and runs the build command if necessary.
 Ideal during development when you want to see your changes as quickly as possible in the browser.
-* `npm run start:hot`: Like `npm run start` but enables Fast Refresh for live reload of changes.
-Requires Gutenberg to be installed and active.
 * `npm run lint-js`: Checks JS files for coding standard issues.
 * `npm run lint-js:fix`: Fixes automatic fixable JS coding standard issues.
 * `npm run lint-css`: Checks JS files for coding standard issues.